posit-dev/positron/.github/ISSUE_TEMPLATE/issue_template.md

 <!--

-Open the Developer Tools console by running the `Developer: Toggle Developer Tools` command from the Command Palette.
+- Open the Developer Tools console by running the `Developer: Toggle Developer Tools` command from the Command Palette
-A guide to locating the correct Output channel can be found here: https://github.com/posit-dev/positron/wiki/Troubleshooting
+- Open the relevant Output Channel logs by utilizing this guide https://github.com/posit-dev/positron/wiki/Troubleshooting

 -->